Computer Information Systems Degree (B.S.), End-User Computing Concentration

 Direct CAIS Study - 36-40 Credits:

-One of the following CAIS courses (Tier 2 electives) - 3 or 4 Credits:
+One of the following CAIS courses (Tier 2 electives) - 4 Credits:

 Two of the following CAIS courses (Tier 3 electives) - 6 or 7 Credits: